 - Transformers Energon had some well-modeled but pitifully primitively animated cel-shaded CGI.
 The "sorta sequel" Transformers Cybertron ditched the cel-shaded look, but the animation was a definite step-up, especially the great looking and dynamic Stock Footage shots (in Energon, when a scene had to look good, they'd at times switch back to hand-drawn animation).
 Although both of the shows suffered heavily from Dull Surprise.

-- Indiana Jones and the Kingdom of the Crystal Skull, made 19 years after The Last Crusade had a lot more CGI used in its action sequences.
+- Indiana Jones and the Kingdom of the Crystal Skull, made 19 years after Indiana Jones and the Last Crusade had a lot more CGI used in its action sequences.

-- The James Bond series makes pretty good viewing to see how special effects have come along from 1962 to 2012.
-Although Casino Royale has actually cut back on CGI.
+- The James Bond series makes pretty good viewing to see how far special effects have come since 1962.
+Although Casino Royale (2006) actually cut back on CGI.

-- The Star Wars prequels and the re-mastered originals in comparison to the films from The Seventies and The Eighties.
+- The Star Wars prequels and the re-mastered originals in comparison to the films from The '70s and The '80s.
 So... much Scenery Porn.
 (Though that is not always the case)

 - Ditto for Star Trek, which has been in near-constant production with films and TV series since the 1970s.